$0 New Brunswick Foster Care Quick-Start Checklist

 The Cost of Learning on the Job

-None of these delays are caused by the applicant being unsuitable.
-They are caused by not knowing the specific requirements before the process began.
-A guide that provides those requirements upfront eliminates the delays that have nothing to do with your fitness to foster.
+None of these issues necessarily means the applicant is unsuitable.
+Preparing for the specific requirements in advance can reduce avoidable delays that have nothing to do with fitness to foster.

 What DSD Is Good For